jialinzhang010/CalorieTracker/README.md

 {
   user: // a reference to a User object
   diet: // a reference to a diet object
-  info:  // a refernce to a foodInfo object. the user will not be able to enter texts.
-They will have a list to choose.
+  info:  // a refernce to a foodInfo object
   quantity: 100
 }
 ```